2008 Detroit Lions season: Week 17: at Green Bay Packers

-In their final opportunity to avoid becoming the first 0–16 team in NFL history, the Lions traveled to Green Bay, Wisconsin to take on division rivals the Green Bay Packers, whom Detroit had not beaten on the road since 1991.
+In their final opportunity to avoid becoming the first 0–16 team in NFL history, the Lions traveled to Green Bay, Wisconsin to take on their division rivals the Green Bay Packers, whom Detroit had not beaten on the road since 1991.
 The Packers struck first midway through the first quarter when Deshawn Wynn ran in a career long 73-yard TD.
 They made it 14–0 when Jermichael Finley caught a 3-yard TD pass near the end of the first quarter.
 The Lions got on the board in the second quarter when Calvin Johnson caught a 9-yard TD pass.
 At the end of the half, Will Blackmon called a fair catch as time expired, allowing Mason Crosby to attempt a rare 69-yard field goal.
 Crosby kicked it accurately but it fell just a yard short with the wind blowing against him.
 Before the game, Crosby also attempted a 64-yard field goal.
 Calvin Johnson scored another TD to tie it up in the 3rd quarter when he caught a 14-yard pass.
 The Packers responded just after the start of the 4th quarter with a 36-yard Mason Crosby field goal, and later with a John Kuhn 5-yard TD catch.
 The Lions responded less than a minute later with a Kevin Smith 9-yard TD run.
 The Packers eventually sealed the Lions' fate via a 71-yard TD pass caught by Donald Driver.

 Allowing 31 points to the Packers brought the Lions' season total points allowed to 517.
 This is the third-highest point total allowed in a single season in NFL history, trailing only the 533 allowed by the 1981 Baltimore Colts, and the Lions themselves in 2020, when they allowed 519 points.

 Aftermath

 A day following the Week 17 loss against the Packers, the Lions fired Rod Marinelli after a 10–38 record as head coach.
 Defensive coordinator Joe Barry, assistant offensive line coach Mike Barry, defensive line coach Joe Cullen, secondary coach Jimmy Lake, and assistant director of personnel Dave Boller were also fired.
 Offensive coordinator Jim Colletto was demoted to offensive line coach, and eventually parted ways with the Lions in February 2009.

-In the same press release, the Lions announced that, in addition to General Manager Martin Mayhew having the "interim" tag removed, Tom Lewand was promoted to Team President.
+In the same press release, the Lions announced that, in addition to general manager Martin Mayhew having the "interim" tag removed, Tom Lewand was promoted to team president.

 With their guaranteed number-one overall pick in the 2009 NFL Draft, the Lions selected quarterback Matthew Stafford.
 As the Lions' subsequent franchise quarterback, Stafford set several dozen NFL and franchise records, including the most touchdowns in a game by a rookie quarterback during a Week 11 win against Cleveland in 2009.